PilzDE/pilz_robots/prbt_hardware_support/README.md

 The SBC function ("Safe brake control") of the robot arm is a safety function which is used in conjunction with the STO and prevents a motion when the torque of the drives is turned off.

 # Safe stop 1 (SS1)
-To allow a controlled stop, the safety controller is allowed to delay the STO signal by several milliseconds.
+To allow a controlled stop, the safety controller delays the STO signal by several milliseconds.
 This package opens a modbus connection to the safety controller (PNOZmulti or PSS4000).
 The safety controller sends an emergency stop signal via Modbus immediately so that ros_control has a short time interval to stop the drives via a brake ramp.
 The TCP could for example brake on the current trajectory.
 After execution of the brake ramp, the drivers are halted.
 Even if ROS would fail, the safety controller turns off the motors via STO (that would be a Stop 0 then).